danielharrell/SumLect2015/Lost_Idea_LA.md

-# The Lost Idea of a Liberal Art
+# The Lost Idea of a Liberal Art I

 ## Introduction

-The title of my lecture tonight, "The Lost Idea of a Liberal Art," is meant to express a worry I think one could have about the future of liberal education.
+The title of my lecture tonight, "The Lost Idea of a Liberal Art," is meant to express a worry I have about the future of liberal education.
+This puts me in a sizable club.
 To have worries at all, of course, has become reflexive among those of us in any way devoted to this education.
 And there is no end these days, it seems, to prophecies, even pronouncements, of death.
 Type the words "death of liberal education" into Google, and you get back such headlines as

 > [Why Liberal Arts Education is Dying (or Already Dead)](http://www.aleteia.org/en/education/documents/why-liberal-arts-education-is-dying-or-already-dead-228015)
 > [Is the Four-Year, Liberal-Arts Education Model Dead?](http://www.cnbc.com/id/41626661)